 Located next door to Igor’s, in a strip of shops called The Alley, which also includes the awesome custom-designed, handmade furniture shop, Benevolent Design Co. and Three Ships Coffee, one of our favorite spots for a house-roasted pick-me-up, North End Bag Company is crafting handmade luxuries you will be proud to take home with you.
 Their specialty is leather bags from scratch, using a variety of multi-era vintage sewing machines.
 From when the design is sketched to when the sewing machine whirs to a stop, no detail is overlooked in building these timeless and sturdy bags.
 Whether you use them to hold your wet swimsuit or stuff them with sand dollars straight off of the beach, these bags are built to last on your next beach adventure and more.

-Stop by the Tar Roof Art Gallery, in Pungo, which offers a place to relax and appreciate the local craft with works from local artists, photographers, and craftsmen.
-Owned by local art photographers, Tar Roof features woodworking, painting, and jewelry, and photography exhibition wildlife, surfing, and other local scenes.
+Stop by the Sawdust Road coffee shop and art gallery, in Pungo, which offers a place to relax and appreciate the local craft with works from local artists, photographers, and craftsmen.
+Owned by local art photographers, Sawdust features woodworking, painting, and jewelry, and photography exhibition wildlife, surfing, and other local scenes.
 Work is accepted from artists of many persuasions throughout the state of Virginia, and the collection is constantly changing.

 Located in the Hilltop Shopping Center, a few minutes from the Oceanfront, The Creative Wedge focuses on American-made art, handcrafts, and artisanal foods, with as much coming from local or regional talent as possible, with more than 100 Virginia vendors.
 The original concept for the shop was an artisan cheese shop, which is where they get their name, and it has grown from there into the perfect place to find a unique keepsake.